gamemanual0/gm0/source/docs/hardware-basics/materials-guide.rst

 * HDPE is a cheaper alternative with low-friction characteristics similar to delrin and flexibility/structure near polycarbonate.
 * HDPE is easily machined by both hand tools and machine tools.
-  However, it will burn in a laser cutter, so do not laser cut HDPE.
+  However, it will burn in a laser cutter, so **do not laser cut HDPE.**

 Polyvinyl chloride (PVC)
 ========================

+* PVC is a common lightweight plastic ubiquitous at any hardware store.
 * PVC is most commonly sold as pipe, though PVC sheet does exist.
-  FTC teams generally use PVC in order to customize intake rollers, especially for surgical tubing intakes.
+* FTC teams generally use PVC in order to customize intake rollers, especially for surgical tubing intakes.
   Due to the soft plastic, it is very easy to drill through, so teams often attach the surgical tubing to a PVC pipe.
   The PVC roller will then be attached to the intake motor.
-  Since PVC is cheap, teams can easily experiment with the number of tubes, angle, etc. to build an optimal intake for their use case.
+* Since PVC is cheap, teams can easily experiment with different mechanism configurations.
-* PVC is sometimes used in cable management as a channel to run wires through, as it comes in different diameters and can easily be mounted to nearly any surface.
+* PVC pipe is sometimes used in cable management to run wires through, as it comes in different diameters and can easily be mounted.
-* PVC sheet can be bought or made by cutting vertically along the pipe so that the profile looks like a C.
-  Bake in oven.
+* PVC sheet can be bought or made by cutting vertically along the pipe so that the profile looks like a C. Bake in oven.
   PVC sheet is pliable yet sturdy, making it a good option for backstops or customizing connectors that require some sort of flex.

 Acrylic
 =======
-**Acrylic is not a load-bearing material.
+..  warning:: Acrylic is not a load-bearing material.
   It will crack and possibly shatter under impact.**
   Do not use it on drivetrains by any means!

+* Acrylic is a transparent thermoplastic commonly known as Plexiglass.
-It should only be used in mechanisms where there is no chance of shock impact.
+* As acrylic is not a structural material, it should only be used in mechanisms where there is no chance of shock impact.
-It can be used for aesthetic purposes or as shielding (to protect game elements from falling into the robot or from other robots tangling with wires, etc.)
+* It may be used for aesthetic purposes or as shielding (to protect game elements from falling into the robot or from other robots tangling with wires, etc.)
-Treat acrylic as fancy clear cardboard - it cannot be loaded and should only be used in very specific circumstances.
+* Treat acrylic as fancy clear cardboard - it cannot be loaded and should only be used in very specific circumstances.

 Other
 -----